Dublin Racing Festival Handicap Hurdle Preview, Tips, Runners & Trends (Dublin Racing Festival)

 Dublin Racing Festival Handicap Hurdle Trainer Statistics

 There are two leading trainers in the Dublin Racing Festival Handicap Hurdle over the last 20 renewals, with both W P Mullins and C Byrnes, who have both won the race three times.
 W P Mullins winners have been with Final Approach (2011), Abbey Lane (2013) and Gaelic Warrior (2023).
 C Byrnes winners have been with Off You Go (2018 & 2019) and Thosedaysaregone (2020).
-Two trainers have not had the best of times over the last 20 renewals in the Dublin Racing Festival Handicap Hurdle.
-A J Martin has sent a total of 26 runners to the race without recording any wins, whilst Henry De Bromhead has sent out 17 without a winner.
+The only other trainer to have recorded multiple wins in the Dublin Racing Festival Handicap Hurdle is Gordon Elliott (2 wins).
+Multiple trainers have not had the best of times over the last 20 renewals in the Dublin Racing Festival Handicap Hurdle.
+A J Martin (0-27), Henry De Bromhead (0-18), E J O'Grady (0-14) and Thomas Mullins (0-13) have all failed to produce a single winner despite sending multiple runners to the race.

-Here are the Dublin Racing Festival Handicap Hurdle trainer statistics over the last 20 renewals for trainers who have entries in the 2026 renewal; those not listed have not had a runner.
-(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are some of the top Dublin Racing Festival Handicap Hurdle trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 TrainerR-W-PWinEW